boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 You can choose the field from the Based On section to apply the conditions.

 This section shows a palette of colors.
 By clicking the colored square, the color picker will open.
-You can choose a color and change the color by changing the corresponding hexadecimal value at the right.
+You can choose a color and change the color by changing the corresponding hexadecimal value on the right.

 ![Individual mode](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/column-chart-individual-mode.png)